lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 What exactly is a *good* form?

 We want to ensure the form logic is decoupled from the Vue components - this will let us test in isolation.
-We also need to think about validation.
+We don't want to couple our logic to our UI layer.
+In my experience, user interfaces change a lot (for some reason) and seem to get thrown out every 5 years or so.
+Businesses, and their logic, tends to stay the same, and also tends to be more important, so we want to make sure the core logic and underyling value is resilient and reliable.
+Good forms have good errors and good validation.

 In traditional server-rendered apps, you would only get validation after submitting the form - not a great user experience.
 Vue allows us to deliver a great user experience by implementing highly dynamic, client-side validation.
 We will make use of this and implement two levels of validation:

 1. Field validation - if a user enters incorrect in invalid data in a single field, we will show an error immediately.
 2. Form validation - the submit button should only be enabled when the entire form is correctly filled out.

 Finally, we need two types of tests.
 The first is around the business logic; given some form, which fields are invalid, and when is the form considered complete?
 The second is around interactions - ensuring that the UI layer is working correctly and that the user can enter data, see error messages, and submit the form if all the fields are valid.
+We also want our form to be extensible - we will need to update it at some point, as new edge cases are discovered, and the business and application evolves.

 \pagebreak